Arvoya/city-explorer/README.md

 ## Change Log

-01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->
+01-17-2024 - Application now has a fully-functional express server, with a GET route for the weather(placeholder) resource. -->

 ## Feature Log